 Roll the cookies all the way around to get the best coverage since the cookies will spread when they cook

-Cookies make a great little gift
+Sugar Cookies make a great gift!

 You can find a variety of nice bags and boxes for gifting your cookies at any craft store.
 Everyone loves a beautiful sugar cookie!

 - Best Ever Cowboy Cookies

 - Baked Churro Donuts

 - Dark Chocolate Crinkle Cookies

 - 1 cup sugar

 - 1 Tbsp vanilla extract

 - 2 large eggs, beaten